insidegui/GRNavigationController/README.md

-#Warning: Obsolete!
+#If you're using storyboards...

-With the new OS X Yosemite APIs launched at WWDC 2014 this class has become obsolete, you can still use It to support older versions of the OS but I recommend using Apple's standard APIs from now on.
+__If you're targeting OS X 10.10 and later (and using storyboards)__, you can use a custom NSStoryboardSegue to transition between view controllers.
+[GRPushSegue](https://github.com/insidegui/GRPushSegue) implements this.

 #GRNavigationController